IBM/build-blockchain-insurance-app/README.md

 ## Application Workflow Diagram
 ![Workflow](images/app-architecture2.0.png)

-1. The blockchain operator creates a IBM Kubernetes Service cluster (32CPU, 32RAM, 3 workers recommended) and an IBM Blockchain
+1. The blockchain operator creates a IBM Kubernetes Service cluster (<b>32CPU, 32RAM, 3 workers recommended</b>) and an IBM Blockchain
 Platform 2.0 service.
 2. The IBM Blockchain Platform 2.0 creates a Hyperledger Fabric network on an IBM Kubernetes Service, and the operator installs and instantiates the smart contract on the network.